1999 Monaco Grand Prix: Race

 The conditions for the race were dry with the air temperature 19 C and the track temperature 34 C. The drivers took to the track at 09:30 (GMT +1) for a 30-minute warm-up session.
 Both Ferrari drivers maintained their good pace from qualifying; Michael Schumacher set the fastest time, a 1:23.792.
 Irvine was second in the other Ferrari car.
 Both McLaren drivers were just off Irvine's pace—Häkkinen ahead of Coulthard—while Hill and Ralf Schumacher rounded out the top six.

 Both Ferraris gained a position at the start, with Michael Schumacher taking the lead from Mika Häkkinen, Eddie Irvine and David Coulthard.
 The order remained this way until lap 35 when Coulthard's car began to slow, eventually causing him to retire.
 Further bad luck befell McLaren a few laps later when Häkkinen went straight on at Mirabeau from oil left after Toranosuke Takagi's blown engine.
 Eddie Irvine moved into 2nd place and stayed there.

-On the podium, the Republic of Ireland's flag was erroneously flown for Irvine instead of the British one.
+On the podium, the Republic of Ireland's flag was flown for Irvine.